-Ms. Christophorou is Secretary of the American Bar Association Business Law Section.
+Ms. Christophorou is Chair-Elect of the American Bar Association Business Law Section.
 From 2009 to 2012, Ms. Christophorou was the chairperson of the Uniform Commercial Code Committee of the ABA’s Business Law Section.
 She previously was chairperson of its Investment Securities Subcommittee.

 Ms. Christophorou served as chairperson from 2000 to 2003 of the Uniform State Laws Committee of The Association of the Bar of the City of New York.

 Ms. Christophorou is Vice Chair of the Board of Directors of Citizens Union, a non-profit organization that works to enhance good governance in New York City and New York State.